Genetic Counseling

 How is the test performed?

-• Couples with a family history of SMA who want to assess the risk of passing on the SMN1 deletion to their children
+• Couples with a family history of SMA who need to assess the risk of passing on the SMN1 deletion to their offspring

 • All pregnant or prospective couples

-• Fetuses, when both parents are identified as carriers.
+• Fetuses whose parents are identified as carriers.
 This is done using CVS or Amniocentesis for prenatal diagnosis

 • Individuals exhibiting symptoms of SMA

-• Those with a family member diagnosed with SMA seeking to verify their carrier status
+• Individuals who have a family member diagnosed with SMA, seeking to verify their carrier status

-• Newborns for screening purposes to help identify the disease, enabling early medical intervention
+• Newborns for screening purposes, to enable early medical intervention

 SMA is a serious disease of high carrier frequency and is considered the second most common autosomal recessive disorder globally.
-SMA testing helps couples understand their carrier status and their chances of passing SMA genes to their offspring in case of an existing family history.
-This information can help inform family planning decisions.
-The test can also help determine if other family members may have inherited the disease, providing clinicians with in-depth diagnostic information that can inform important clinical decisions.
+Testing helps couples understand their carrier status and their chances of passing SMA genes to their offspring in case of an existing family history, helping inform family planning decisions.
+Testing can also determine if other family members may have inherited the disease, providing clinicians with in-depth diagnostic information that can guide important clinical decisions.

 Genetic results for SMA testing are interpreted as follows: